- The ACCC has several roles in water, which are set out in the Water Act 2007.

 We enforce the Water Market Rules 2009 and the Water Charge Rules 2010 under the Water Act 2007.

+We can use a range of tools to encourage compliance and address breaches of the water market rules and water charge rules.
 Measures include taking a business to court and accepting an enforceable undertaking.

 Infringement notices we have imposed and undertakings we have accepted are held on the Section 163 undertakings public register.

 We also advise the Murray-Darling Basin Authority on the water trading rules in the Murray-Darling Basin Plan.
-We set regulated charges for on-river infrastructure operators, when this function hasn’t been returned to a Murray-Darling Basin State regulator
+We set regulated charges for on-river infrastructure operators, when this function hasn’t been returned to a Murray-Darling Basin State regulator.

 The ACCC sometimes provides submissions to external water consultations as part of our advocacy role.